pairinteraction/pairinteraction/docs/contribute/architecture.rst

   Hamiltonians of systems of Rydberg atoms.
 Python bindings are created using nanobind_.
 - :github:`src/pairinteraction <tree/master/src/pairinteraction>` - A Python library that wraps the Python bindings,
   providing a Python interface for easily accessing the functionality in a pythonic way.
 Moreover, the Python library adds functionality like the perturbative calculation of dispersion coefficients and effective Hamiltonians.
-The Python classes that wrap the Python bindings are defined inside the corresponding submodules ``pairinteraction.ket``, ``pairinteraction.basis``, etc. .
-This classes are defined for the general case of complex-valued data types (and thus also use the complex C++ bindings).
-This classes can be accessed via the ``pairinteraction`` and ``pairinteraction.complex`` namespaces.
-To also make the C++ classes with only real valued data types available, we also define e.g. classes like ``BasisAtomReal`` and make them available via the ``pairinteraction.real`` namespace directly via ``pairinteraction.real.BasisAtom``.
-This allows a user to simply switch between real and complex data types by changing the import statement from ``import pairinteraction.complex as pi`` to ``import pairinteraction.real as pi``, without changing any other code.
+The python classes like ``pairinteraction.BasisAtom`` and ``pairinteraction.SystemAtom`` are defined for the general case of complex-valued data types (and thus also use the complex C++ bindings).
+To use only real-valued data types (which can accelerate the calculations) one can use the classes from the ``pairinteraction.real`` submodule, e.g.
+  ``pairinteraction.real.BasisAtom`` and ``pairinteraction.real.SystemAtom``.
+To easily switch between complex and real data types one can simply change the import statement from ``import pairinteraction as pi`` to ``import pairinteraction.real as pi``.
 - :github:`src/pairinteraction_gui <tree/master/src/pairinteraction_gui>` - A graphical user interface (GUI) that allows
   users to perform common calculations without writing any code.
 The GUI is built on top of the Python library.